makrai/notes/futrell-2501-linguists-stopped-worrying.md

   * ? what the interesting questions are
   * LMs are currently most successful in languages with internet-scale data (Blasi+ 2022)
+  Blasi, D., Anastasopoulos, A., and Neubig, G. (2022).
+  Systematic inequalities in lang tech performance across the world‘s languages ACL 2022
-  * A more complete approach to the science of language will draw on the expertise of documentary linguists, sociolinguists, anthropologists, and community stakeholders, and it will integrate the insights from decades of linguistic inquiry
+  * A more complete approach to the science of language will draw on the expertise of documentary linguists, sociolinguists, anthropologists, and community stakeholders, and it will integrate the insights from decades of ling inqu
 * third view in linguistics, cognitive science, and philosophy (Smolensky, 1988; Pater, 2019; Portelance and Jasbi, 2023; McGrath+ 2024;
   Millière, 2024; Potts, 2025; Chesi, 2025):
   * bib
     * Smolensky, P. (1988).
 On the proper treatment of connectionism.
 Behavioral
     * Pater, J. (2019)
       Generative linguistics and neural networks at 60:
         Foundation, friction, and fusion.
       Language, 95(1):e41–e74.
 Publisher: Linguistic Society of America.
     * Portelance, E. and Jasbi, M. (2023)
       The roles of neural networks in language acquisition Retrieved from osf.io/preprints/psyarxiv/b6978.
     * McGrath, S. W., Russin, J., Pavlick, E., and Feiman, R. (2024).
       How can deep neural networks inform theory in psychological science?
       Current Directions in Psychological Science, page 09637214241268098.
     * Millière, R. (2024).
 Language models as models of language arXiv:2408.07144.
     * Potts, C. (2019)
       A case for deep learning in semantics: Response to pater.
       Language, 95(1):e115– e124.
     * Potts, C. G. (2025).
 Finding linguistic structure in LLMs [YouTube](https://www.youtube.com/watch?v=DBorepHuKDM)